Location: 1st floor, adjacent to Lobby

 Pregnancy Loss Memorial Service

-Twice a year St. Joseph Medical Center holds a memorial service and burial at a local cemetery for those who have suffered a fetal/pregnancy loss at any stage of a pregnancy.
+Twice a year University of Maryland St. Joseph Medical Center holds a memorial service and burial at a local cemetery for those who have suffered a fetal/pregnancy loss at any stage of a pregnancy.
 Family and friends are welcome to attend.
 This optional service is offered at no cost to the family.
 Nurses in the Labor and Delivery Unit can offer information to each family.